SheikhSaqibskos/OPPS-POLYMORPHISM/README.md

 print(f"{obj.__class__.__name__} says {obj.sound()}")

 -It means: for any object obj, print its class’s name and then call its sound() method.
 This helps illustrate that polymorphism is at work: different objects, same method name sound(), different outputs.

+**Code Explanation of Polymorphism (Bank Account Example):**

+Polymorphism in Python allows the same method name to perform different actions depending on the object that calls it.
+In this program, the base class BankAccount defines general methods like deposit(), withdraw(), and display_balance().
+Two subclasses—SavingsAccount and CurrentAccount—inherit from it and override the withdraw() method to follow their own rules.
+This shows polymorphism because the same call account.withdraw() produces different results depending on the account type.
+The use of self.__class__.__name__ in print statements dynamically displays the class name, helping to identify which class performed the action.
+Polymorphism makes the program flexible, reusable, and easy to extend since new account types can be added without changing existing code.